joelnewcomer/eurokera/wp-content/plugins/video-popup/readme.txt

 In the version number "1.0.3" we changed everything!
 Visual builder, change width and height size, a new design, support for MP4 Videos & SoundCloud, support all YouTube features, and many other features:

 1. YouTube, Vimeo, SoundCloud, and MP4 video support.
-2. Visual Editor (Video Popup Visual Builder) with Editor Style.
+2. Visual Editor (Visual Builder) with Editor Style.
 3. Unlimited Popup’s.
 4. Flex Design (a new design).
 5. Responsive Style.